lex-node/SCoDA-Simple-Code-Deference-Agreement-/SCoDA - Absolute Code Deference.md

 This document does not constitute legal, financial or other advice and is not intended to be relied upon or used by any person for any purpose, other than informational and educational purposes.
 No attorney-client relationship or privilege is intended to be created or implied.
 No representation or warranty is being made as to the quality or fitness for any purpose of this document.
 Furthermore, this document is not recommended for use, but only for research.

-This document is currently copyright ZeroLaw LLc but will be made open-source after further refinement and clean-up.
+This document is currently copyright ZeroLaw LLC but will be made open-source after further refinement and clean-up.
 Please do not use or quote without permission.

 By reading, transmitting or copying this document or any portion thereof, you consent and agree to the foregoing terms.*/